-Trump and Kim shake hands ahead of historic meeting

-Singapore (CNN)US President Donald Trump shook the hand of North Korean leader Kim Jong Un when the two met Tuesday morning local time, an extraordinary display of diplomacy that reflects an unprecedented gamble for two unpredictable leaders intent on making their mark on history.

-Singapore was crackling with anticipation for the historic moment when Trump met Kim, the first time ever for a US president and a North Korean leader.
+Trump hails 'excellent relationship' with Kim, turning historic corner

-Trump is putting his extraordinary gamble with North Korea to the test, sitting for unprecedented talks with the rogue kingdom's despotic leader in what he hopes will amount to a historic breakthrough.
+Singapore (CNN)President Donald Trump put his extraordinary gamble with North Korea's Kim Jong Un to the test on Tuesday, sitting for unprecedented and surreal talks with the rogue kingdom's despotic leader in what he hopes will amount to a historic breakthrough.

+The two men -- both intent on making history -- greeted each other with extended hands in front of a row of US and North Korean flags, a previously unthinkable sight that reflects a new chapter in the two countries' acrimonious relationship.

+Later, Trump said his historic summit with Kim was going "very, very good" and predicted an eventual agreement on Pyongyang's nuclear weapons, a gut-level assessment Trump had claimed earlier in the week he would make within the first minutes of the meeting.

 Whether nuclear disarmament is indeed the outcome of Tuesday's summit won't be known for years, if not decades.
 But the dramatic act of extending his hand to one of America's longtime adversaries will forever illustrate Trump's gut-driven, norm-shattering tenure.

-Tweeting from his hotel room in the pre-dawn hours on Tuesday, Trump sought to heighten the suspense.

-"Meetings between staffs and representatives are going well and quickly....but in the end, that doesn't matter.
-We will all know soon whether or not a real deal, unlike those of the past, can happen!" he wrote.

 After the men shook hands, they repaired inside for one-on-one talks.
-In that first meeting they'll be joined only by translators, a break from standard practice of having at least one aide present for high-stakes huddles.
+In that first meeting they were joined only by translators, a break from standard practice of having at least one aide present for high-stakes huddles.

-Later in the day, advisers will enter the room for a larger bilateral session and a working lunch.
-The White House said Trump would be joined by Secretary of State Mike Pompeo, chief of staff John Kelly, national security adviser John Bolton and the US Ambassador to the Philippines Sung Kim, who has lent his Korea expertise to the talks.
+Later in the day, advisers joined the talks for a larger bilateral session and a working lunch.
+Trump was joined by Secretary of State Mike Pompeo, chief of staff John Kelly, national security adviser John Bolton and the US Ambassador to the Philippines Sung Kim, who has lent his Korea expertise to the talks.

 In the lead-up to the summit, US and North Korean officials were convening contentious final-hour negotiations in a Ritz Carlton hotel here in a bid to narrow gaps on key aspects of the meeting.
 In question is Pyongyang's precise commitment to nuclear disarmament, and the security guarantees the US is willing to offer in return.